 Credit Card Charges

-Imagine this scenario: one day you receive a call from your credit card company – whether that’s VISA, Mastercard, or American Express.
+Imagine this scenario: while you’re wondering how to prevent chargebacks, one day you receive a call from your credit card company – whether that’s VISA, Mastercard, or American Express.
 Let’s say it’s VISA, for this exercise.
 You know the call it’s from the real company because you clearly see “VISA Security Department” showing up on your call display.
 You pick up.

 Shocked but thankful for the call, you hurry to respond with a solid no. “We thought so, it looked too weird.
 Did you lose your wallet lately?”, Jamie adds.